 Probably, the industry that needs the most innovative designs is that of catering.
-Some concepts have certainly emerged and worthy of further steps, especially those that have food trucks as their object.
+Some concepts have certainly emerged and worthy of further steps, especially those that have food trucks as an object.

-The design of Jungsoo Lee, a modular reinterpretation of the food truck, incorporates a removable area to allow guests to enjoy their favorite restaurant's food with the full experience they are used to.
-The design could offer peace of mind or inspiration to restaurant workers around the world who need to recover from the reverses of the crisis.
+The design of Jungsoo Lee, a modular reinterpretation of the food truck, incorporates a detachable area to allow guests to enjoy their favorite restaurant's food with the full experience they are accustomed to.
+The design could offer peace of mind or inspiration to restaurant workers around the world who need to recover from the downturns.